2026 Vendor Ranking

 Trade-off

-Big firms (EPAM, SoftServe) bring scale and breadth; Uvik Software brings a senior-only team, tighter Python/AI focus, and more flexible staff-aug economics.
+Big firms (EPAM, SoftServe) bring scale and breadth; Uvik Software brings a senior team, tighter Python/AI focus, and more flexible staff augmentation economics.
 Choose the enterprise firm for very large, multi-system programs; choose Uvik Software for senior capacity without enterprise overhead.

 Trade-off